Courses may include

 IETG 2020 - LEAN Enterprise and Process Improvement

-In this course, learners will experience LEAN philosophies and their application to manufacturing, transportation networks, healthcare and other process related sectors.
+In this course, you will experience LEAN philosophies and their application to manufacturing, transportation networks, healthcare and other process related sectors.
 Lean will be studied in line with the methodologies used in process improvement.
-The application of LEAN thinking will prepare the learner for a business environment that is focused on the customer while eliminating waste and adding value.
+The application of LEAN thinking will prepare you for a business environment that is focused on the customer while eliminating waste and adding value.
 This mindset is critical in today’s competitive, global environment.
 LEAN has become the bread and butter in today’s industrial engineering environments.
 Various tools and techniques for defining problems, analyzing data, comparing improvement opportunities and implementing innovative and sustainable solutions are practiced.
-The learner will develop a process improvement toolkit that can be accessed throughout their industrial engineering technologist career.
+You will develop a process improvement toolkit that can be accessed throughout their industrial engineering technologist career.

 IETG 2021 - Business/Industry Project II